Pleb5/Pleb5.github.io/en/pages/quest-6-bitcoin-privacy.md

 ## My Recommendations:
 {: .no_toc }
 * [Raspiblitz](https://raspiblitz.org/){:target="_blank"}: Lightning and more.
 Probably the cheapest.
 Terminal based Cypherpunk-style usage.
 Highly recommended for aspiring sovereign node runners.
-Great support from volunteers
+Great support from volunteers.
 * [Nodl](https://www.nodl.eu/){:target="_blank"}: Lightning and more.
-Sleek UI, performance hardware
+Sleek UI, performance hardware.
-* [RoninDojo](https://ronindojo.io/index){:target="_blank"}: No Lightning but strong privacy-focus.
-Best with the Samourai software stack
+* [RoninDojo](https://ronindojo.io/){:target="_blank"}: No Lightning but strong privacy-focus.
+Originally built on the Samourai software stack, but has been continuing development independently since the Samourai Wallet seizure in 2024.
+Follow the project for its current status.

-Note that most of the node projects can be ported to Ubuntu(and some other distros) by burning the appropriate OS image or running them in virtual machines.
+Note that most of the node projects can be ported to Ubuntu (and some other distros) by burning the appropriate OS image or running them in virtual machines.
 Look for guides if interested.

 These solutions however can leave you with less maintained, less tested configurations and require more skill to set up and operate.
 The advantage is that you don’t have to buy additional hardware.